 To develop discipline during stroke recovery you have to take the slow and steady route.

-You’ll resist it, but that’s the only way you’ll ever get fully recovered.
+You’ll resist it, but that’s the only way you’ll ever get a full recovery from stroke.

 Your time is best invested in the slow and steady race than in the half mile sprint because the sprint just leads to burnout.